mustafashabib/eatPalestine/_recipes/hummus_bi_tahineh.md

 ---
 layout: page
-title: Hummus Bi'Tahineh · Chick Peak with Sesame Paste
+title: Hummus Bi'Tahineh
+subtitle: Chick Peak with Sesame Paste
 excerpt: "Creamy chick pea and tahini dip full of lemon and a hint of garlic."

 categories: recipes